allianz/ng-aquila/projects/ng-aquila/src/tabs/tabs.md

 <!-- example(tabs-basic) -->

 ### Header alignment and styles
 From the style guide, the tab buttons are centered inside the tab header by default.
-You can change it by using the `.nx-tab-header` class and set `justify-content: flex-start`.
-With this class you can also change the paddings and margins of the header.
+You can change it by using the `nx-tab-header` element and set `justify-content: flex-start`.

 <!-- example(tabs-styling) -->